-Here are some examples of individuals, groups and parishes creating change in their local communities, positively using the values of CST to
+Here are some examples of individuals, groups and parishes creating change in their local communities, putting the values of CST into action.

 The Celebrating Young People Awards